Mujibur Rahman (general)

-Mujibur Rahman (মজিবুর রহমান) is a former Bangladeshi military officer who was the longest serving director general of the Special Security Force.
-Prior to his dismissal on 11 September 2024, he served as general officer commanding of Army Training and Doctrine Command.
-Before that, he was Quartermaster general at Army Headquarters.
-He came to the limelight in 2016, as the Operational Commander who carried out Operation Thunderbolt during the Holey Artisan Attack.

-He is also the recipient of Bangla Academy Literary Award 2023.
+Mujibur Rahman (Note: মজিবুর রহমান) is a former Bangladeshi military officer who was the longest serving director general of the Special Security Force.
+Rahman was promoted to lieutenant general and served as the quartermaster general and later commander of ARTDOC in 2024.
+He came to the limelight in 2016, as the commander who carried out Operation Thunderbolt during the Holey Artisan Attack He is also the recipient of Bangla Academy Literary Award 2023.